knielbo/knielbo.github.io/_pages/about.md

 Current Projects
 ======

 Together with my colleagues [Rebekah Baglini](https://rbkh.net/), [Peter B. Vahlstrup](https://pure.au.dk/portal/da/persons/peter-bjerregaard-vahlstrup(63997fd6-cf3c-4d7e-895a-7cfbd145f22e).html) and PhD student [Kenneth Enevoldsen](https://pure.au.dk/portal/da/persons/kenneth-christian-enevoldsen(c52b8fd4-bd44-4c8e-997b-648715fd0d0d).html), I am currently developing an algorithm for change detection in written media content.
-The project is part of the [HOPE](https://hope-project.dk/#/) How Democracies Cope with COVID19 project that is funded by the [Carlsberg Foundation](https://www.carlsbergfondet.dk/en/News/News-from-the-Foundation/News/25-million-DKK-to-social-behavioral-research-during-the-Covid19-epidemic). (see, [News Information Decoupling](https://arxiv.org/pdf/2101.02956.pdf) and [When No News Is Bad News](https://arxiv.org/pdf/2102.06505.pdf).
+The project is part of the [HOPE](https://hope-project.dk/#/) How Democracies Cope with COVID19 project that is funded by the [Carlsberg Foundation](https://www.carlsbergfondet.dk/en/News/News-from-the-Foundation/News/25-million-DKK-to-social-behavioral-research-during-the-Covid19-epidemic). (see, [News Information Decoupling](https://arxiv.org/pdf/2101.02956.pdf) and [When No News Is Bad News](https://arxiv.org/pdf/2102.06505.pdf)).

 | ![nid beta]({{ site.url }}/images/fp_politiken_7_wbase.png) |
 |:--:|
 | *By using the linear relationship between how novel a news story is and how persistent it is, we have demonstrated that our algortihm can predict the COVID-19 phase 1 lockdown as early as the first confirmed case on February 27, 2020.* |

 [Mads Rosendahl Thomsen](https://pure.au.dk/portal/en/persons/mads-rosendahl-thomsen(53e608fe-8aef-4f91-a1d5-26cd0d84449e).html) and I have received funding from the [Velux Foundation](https://veluxfoundations.dk/da/content/kaerlighed-og-vrede-syv-humanvidenskabelige-projekter-saetter-hverdagen-i-perspektiv) to develop Fabula-NET, a decision support system for quality assessment of fiction that combines automated narrative analysis with with market intelligence and demographic factors.
-With Fabula-NET, we promote transparent and bias awareness algorithmic decision making.
+With Fabula-NET, we promote transparency and bias awareness in algorithmic decision making.

 | ![fabula minority]({{ site.url }}/images/fBm_trends.png) |
 |:--:|